WHAT NEXT FROM THE FED?

 NEW TAXACHUSETTS DOES IT AGAIN!

 In Massachusetts’s past election cycle, they had their sixth ballot initiative to graduate their income tax.
 Previously, they had a flat rate of 5% on all taxable income except for short-term capital gains and gains on collectibles which were taxed at 12%.
 Now, by a vote of 52% to 48%, those with taxable income over $1 million will pay an additional 4% on all income over that amount.
 Almost double!
-Though it only affects 0.6% of the population, this group already pays a lot more than 0.6% of the tax.
-In every state that imposed a “millionaire tax”, they have lost taxpayers to other states with either lower rates, or perhaps, like here in Florida, where there is no state income tax.
+Though it only affects 0.6% of the population, this group already pays more than 0.6% of the tax.
+In every state that imposed a “millionaire tax,” they have lost taxpayers to other states with either lower rates or perhaps, like here in Florida, where there is no state income tax.

-Just think about how unfair this might be in some situations: 1) a person sells their business or other assets that they have held for a long time (think residence) so for one year they have privilege of paying higher taxes; 2) how about someone that wins the lottery; or 3) they have a deferred compensation plan that pays out in one year but not others.
+Just think about how unfair this might be in some situations: 1) a person sells their business or other assets that they have held for a long time (think residence) so for one year, they have the privilege of paying higher taxes; 2) how about someone that wins the lottery, or 3) they have a deferred compensation plan that pays out in one year but not others.
 Here is the crazy part – Massachusetts has a law requiring the state to refund taxpayers if the government earns too much.
 This year Massachusetts will refund approximately 13% of the paid taxes.
 It isn’t like the politicians need more money.